joaosoft/web/README.md

 ```

 ## Usage
-This examples are available in the project at [dependency/examples/main.go](https://github.com/joaosoft/dependency/tree/master/examples/main.go)
 > Commands
 ```
 // generate dependencies
-dependency get (takes in consideration the import-gen.yml and the import-lock.yml)
+dependency get (takes in consideration the import-gen.yml (is exists) and the import-lock.yml)

 // update dependencies (just takes in consideration the import-lock.yml) dependency update